ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-comps.md

 All of the hosts in the resource layer contribute all of their disks to the vSAN stretched cluster.
 The following flow describes the cluster configuration:

 1. Hosts that are part of the Resource Cluster (vSAN Stretched Cluster) are part of a single Management Port Group.
-2. For the Resource Cluster (vSAN Stretched Cluster) there is a separate Port Group per site for vSAN and vMotion.
+2. For the Resource Cluster (vSAN Stretched Cluster), a separate Port Group per site exists for vSAN and vMotion.
   * vSAN Site A Port Group
   * vSAN Site B Port Group
   * vMotion Site A Port Group
   * vMotion Site B Port Group
-3. For the Witness Appliance there are two interfaces, one for management and one for vSAN traffic.
+3. For the Witness Appliance, two interfaces exist - one for management and one for vSAN traffic.
   * Management (vmk0)
   * vSAN/Witness (vmk1)
 4. All ESXi hosts require static routes for the vSAN VMK to all other ESXi hosts vSAN VMK and the Witness.
-  * esxcli network IP route ipv4 add -n <target IP> -g <vSAN gateway>
+  * `esxcli network IP route ipv4 add -n <target IP> -g <vSAN gateway>`
 5. Witness appliance requires static routes to all ESXi hosts vSAN VMKs.
-  * esxcli network IP route ipv4 add -n <target IP> -g <vSAN gateway>
+  * `esxcli network IP route ipv4 add -n <target IP> -g <vSAN gateway>`
 6. Specify vMotion Gateway per site in vMotion TCP/IP Stack on an individual ESXi host basis.
   * Site A vMotion Gateway
   * Site B vMotion Gateway
-7. vSAN Storage Policy with the following settings:
+7. Configure a vSAN Storage Policy with the following settings:
   * Primary Failures to Tolerate (PFTT) = 1
   * Secondary Failures to Tolerate (SFTT) = 1 (minimum)
   * Failure Tolerance Method (FTM) = RAID 5/6
   * FTT and RAID settings are set based on number of hosts ordered.
 You can change this setting.
 8. When you configure a vSAN stretched cluster, specify the following settings to create two failure domains:
   * Hosts that are in Site A are part of the primary site
-  * Host that are in Site B are part of the secondary site
+  * Hosts that are in Site B are part of the secondary site

 ### Known issue with the default storage policy
 {: #mcv-archi-comp-storage}